opnfv/apex/docs/installation-instructions/baremetal.rst

 Installation High-Level Overview - Bare Metal Deployment
 ========================================================

-The setup presumes that you have 6 bare metal servers and have already setup network connectivity on at least 2 interfaces for all servers via a TOR switch or other network implementation.
+The setup presumes that you have 6 or more bare metal servers already setup with network connectivity on at least 2 interfaces for all servers via a TOR switch or other network implementation.

 The physical TOR switches are **not** automatically configured from the OPNFV reference platform.
 All the networks involved in the OPNFV infrastructure as well as the provider